Battle of Coleto: Battle

 At 06:15 on March 20, the Mexicans were grouped for battle.
 After one or two rounds were fired by Mexican artillery Fannin and his officers re-iterated their conclusion that the Texians could not take another day's fighting, and decided to seek honorable terms for surrender.
-They drafted terms of surrender, which included statements that the Texian wounded would be treated, that they would be gain all the protection expected as prisoners of war, and that they would be paroled to the United States of America.
+They drafted terms of surrender, which included statements that the Texian wounded would be treated, that they would gain all the protection expected as prisoners of war, and that they would be paroled to the United States of America.
 However, Santa Anna had stated earlier that any Texian can only be allowed to surrender unconditionally.
 As a result, Urrea could not guarantee that all the terms would be followed by Santa Anna.
 He stated that he would talk to Santa Anna on behalf of the terms of surrender presented by the Texians.
 The document of surrender was signed by Benjamin C. Wallace, Joseph M. Chadwick, and Fannin.
 As a result of the signing, the battle of Coleto ended.